fzhang00/fzhang00.github.io/_posts/2020-11-27-Send-Message-with-Morse-Code.markdown

 - Internal variables:
     - morse (a list) that stores Morse Code pattern from A to Z
     - character (a list) that stores Alphabet A to Z
-    - list (string): used to store '.' and '-' and ' ' input by user
+    - code_to_send (string): used to store '.' and '-' and ' ' input by user
     - received_msg (string): used to store decoded messages

 - A decoder function: